alexkd35/SCM-Analysis/README.md

 ## Dataset

 - Based on a supply chain dataset with 100+ original records
-- Augmented to 400+ realistic records with intentionally injected data quality issues
+- Augmented to 400+ realistic records using synthetic data generation
-- Cleaned, analyzed, and used for training and visualization
+- Additional data was created via ChatGPT with matching structure and value distributions to extend the dataset while preserving realistic patterns
+- This was necessary because the original dataset was too small to support reliable modeling and segmentation
+- All cleaning steps, missing value patterns, and data inconsistencies were preserved in the extended data to maintain consistency

 ## Key Topics Covered